-Most budgies will “beak” their owner to familiarize themselves with their new human friend.
-This will involve your budgie nipping at your hand or fingers without any force or aggressive intent.
+Most budgies will “beak” their owners to familiarize themselves with their new human friend.
+This will involve your budgie nibbling at your hand or fingers without force or aggressive intent.

-This is harmless, exploratory behavior.
-The budgie is only using its beak as a hand to sense and feel objects in its environment.
+This is harmless, exploratory behavior where the budgie is using its beak as a hand to sense and feel objects in its environment.

 A true bite is when your budgie clamps down, intending to cause harm to keep you away or escape.
 Usually, a budgie will only resort to biting when it’s feeling agitated and has nowhere to retreat.

-To avoid letting the situation get this extreme, observe your budgie’s behavior for signs of distress.
+To avoid letting the situation get this extreme, observe your budgie’s behavior for any obvious signs of agitation and distress.